Customise VS Code for a project, or per language

 }

-You can change any setting you want on a per language basis.
-However, some built-in features have a setting that targets specific languages.
-One such example is Emmet.
+You can change any setting you want on a per language basis in this way.
+However, it is worth considering that a feature or extension may have a setting that targets specific languages.
+This is usually the case for linters and formatters.

 {